 Komodo National Park is one of the most famous parks to see komodo dragons.
 It has the same system as Rinca Island.
 That means you need to buy an entrance fee which varies from 250.000 to 350.000 RP and you need to have a guide to walk around the island.
 In 1991 the national park was declared a Unesco World Heritage Site.

-THE THIRD STOP ON OUR KOMODO TOUR 2: SNORKELLING WITH MANTA RAYS
+THIRD STOP: SNORKELLING WITH MANTA RAYS

 ABOUT KOMODO DRAGONS